 Graduate students in the Department of Genetics & Genome Sciences are officially registered for the entire year and as such are expected to dedicate full time to course work, clinical training and research.
 Graduate students in the professional schools (including the Genetic Counseling Training Program) are subject to the University Graduate School Calendar (not the Undergraduate Calendar), which specifies the holidays they may observe each year.
-Thus, graduate students in the Genetic Counseling Training Program are expected to be present throughout the entire semester, regardless of whether or not classes, etc, are in session.
-Official holidays include Labor Day, 2 days at Thanksgiving, 2 weeks for Winter break (Christmas & New Year's), Martin Luther King Day, 1 week spring break in March, Memorial Day and July 4th.
-Vacation times will be planned and discussed with the appropriate clinical faculty or supervising genetic counselors, etc. Final approval must be given by the Co-Directors.
+Official holidays include Labor Day, two days at Thanksgiving, two weeks for Winter break (Christmas & New Year's), Martin Luther King Day, 1 week spring break in March, Memorial Day and July 4th.
+Additional vacation times will be planned and discussed with the appropriate clinical faculty or supervising genetic counselors.
+Final approval must be given by the Co-Directors.